Verifier

 represents the unsafe

-blocks that had their cross chain messages fully verified.
+blocks that have had their cross chain messages fully verified.

-The network can be represented as a graph where each block across all chains are represented as
+The network can be represented as a graph, where each block across all chains is represented as a node.

-a node and then a directed edge between two blocks represents the source block of the initiating
+A directed edge between two blocks indicates the source block of the initiating message

-message and the block that included the executing message.
+and the block that includes the executing message."

 An input can be promoted from unsafe